 H-SC HOUSING POLICY:

-All freshmen must live in college residence halls unless they are married or are commuter students living in the area with their parents.
-With the exception of married students living in the area with their wife, commuter students living in the area in the home of their parents, and fifth-year men (one who has completed eight full, full-time semesters), all other students are required to live in and maintain residence in a College-owned facility.
+All freshmen must live in college residence halls unless they are married or are commuter students living in the area with their parents or guardian.
+With the exception of married students living in the area with their spouse, commuter students living in the area in the home of their parents or guardian, and fifth-year men (one who has completed eight full, full-time semesters), all other students are required to live in and maintain residence in a College-owned facility.
 Only registered students and College-assigned occupants may reside in College-owned facilities.
 The College may make exceptions to this housing policy for students wishing to live off campus, but normally only when enrollment exceeds housing capacity.
-Though the College tries to grant the preference of each student in making housing assignments, as the policy of a residential school, Hampden-Sydney strives to to maintain full residence halls.
+Though the College tries to grant the preference of each student in making housing assignments, as the policy of a residential school, Hampden-Sydney strives to maintain full residence halls.
 This means that, on occasion, some assignments may have to be changed if there are vacancies in the residence halls.
 Roommate requests are granted whenever possible for upperclassmen; however, some changes may be necessary in the interest of the total housing program.
 The Director of Residence Life, who will grant roommate requests made by June 1, assigns roommates for freshmen.